jbranchaud/til/tmux/list-all-key-bindings.md

 # List All Key Bindings

 There are a couple ways to list all the tmux key bindings.
-If you are not currently in a tmux sessions, you can enter this from the terminal:
+If you are not currently in a tmux session, you can still access the list from the terminal with

 ```bash
 $ tmux list-keys
 ```

-If you are currently in a tmux session, then you can take advantage of the tmux environment by either using:
+If you are currently in a tmux session, then you can take advantage of the tmux environment by either using

 ```
 <prefix>:list-keys